NicoJuicy/LearnML/getting_started.md

 - How to perform data preparation?
 - How to design an ML solution?
 - How to properly train an ML model?
+- How to choose a Performance/Error Metric?
-- How to deploy and ML solution?
+- How to deploy an ML solution?
+- How to debug ML models?

 - Parametric vs Nonparametric Algorithms
 - Supervised vs Unsupervised Algorithms
 - The Bias-Variance Trade-Off
+- How to Diagnose/Fix Overfitting and Underfitting?

 - Data Preparation Techniques
 - Feature Engineering Techniques

-- How to Diagnose/Fix Overfitting and Underfitting?
 - How to create a data pipeline?

-- How to deal with small data?
+- How to deal with small datasets?
-- How to deal with imbalanced dataset?
+- How to deal with imbalanced datasets?
-- How to choose a Performance/Error Metric?
-- How to debug ML models?

 - Anomaly Detection
 - AutoML

-Even if you are an experienced data scientist, you should still know the performance of simpler models on your dataset/problem since they are so effortless to implement and test.
-In fact, it is considered a best practice to run test datasets to see if your chosen machine learning model outperforms a recognised benchmark.
+Even if you are an experienced data scientist, you should still know the performance of simpler models on your dataset/problem since they are easy to implement and test.

+In fact, it is considered a best practice to run test datasets to see if your chosen machine learning model outperforms a recognized benchmark.

 ### Feature Engineering Tools

-Feature engineering techniques for machine learning are a fundamental topic in machine learning but one that is often overlooked or deceptively simple.
+Feature engineering (FE) techniques for ML are a fundamental ML topic but one that is often overlooked or deceptively simple.

-There are many tools that will help you in automating the entire feature engineering process and producing a large pool of features in a short period of time for both classification and regression tasks.
+There are many tools that will help you to automate the entire FE process and produce a large pool of features in a short period of time for both classification and regression tasks.

 ### AutoML Tools